-When the DST option is set to Enabled, the meter automatically adjusts the clock at the predefined start/end time when daylight savings time begins/ends.
+When the DST option is enabled, the meter automatically adjusts the clock at the predefined start/end time when daylight savings time begins/ends.

 When the DST option is set to Scheduled mode, the only DST start/end hours are used, while the DST switch dates are taken from the TOU calendar (see Configuring the Season Tariff and DST Schedule).
-If the DST switch dates are not found in the calendar for the present year, the meter will use the dates you defined in your Local Settings.
+If the DST switch dates are not found in the calendar for the present year, the meter uses the dates you defined in your Local Settings.

-When the daylight savings time option is disabled, you should manually adjust the device clock for daylight saving time.
+When the daylight savings option is disabled, the device clock should be manually adjusted for daylight saving time.